The inverse head and shoulders pattern is a chart pattern traders use to identify potential bullish trends in the market.

 How To Trade The Reverse Head and Shoulders Pattern

 After spotting the inverse head and shoulders pattern, trading it isn’t hard.
-Before getting to that, a few guidelines to ensure the pattern is valid will be discussed.
+Before getting to that, a few guidelines will be discussed to ensure the pattern is valid.

 The neckline of chart patterns of this nature is so important.
 The inverse head and shoulders is not exempted from this either.

 Hence, emphasis should be placed on this feature.
-This pattern’s neckline is drawn by the connection of both troughs.
+The connection of both troughs draws this pattern’s neckline.

 In the image above, both troughs were connected with a line to form the neckline.